Igalia/wolvic/CHROMIUM.md

 This will generate the new correct AAR files in your `chromium/src` root directory (**not in `out/Default!`**).

-Also, following assets are needed to copy in Wolvic. **NOTE**: you have to add the `_64` suffix to the first resource file.
+The fixed `Content.aar` and `ChromiumUi.aar` need to be copied to the location `WHERE_PREBUILT_AARS_ARE`, where they can be found by the Wolvic building process.

+The following assets also need to be copied into the Wolvic repository located at `${WOLVIC_REPOSITORY}`.

 ```
-mkdir -p ${wolvic}/app/src/chromium/assets/
+mkdir -p ${WOLVIC_REPOSITORY}/app/src/chromium/assets/
-cp out/Default/snapshot_blob.bin ${wolvic}/app/src/chromium/assets/snapshot_blob_64.bin && cp out/Default/icudtl.dat ${wolvic}/app/src/chromium/assets/ && cp out/Default/wolvic.pak ${wolvic}/app/src/chromium/assets/
+cp out/Default/snapshot_blob.bin ${WOLVIC_REPOSITORY}/app/src/chromium/assets/snapshot_blob_64.bin
+cp out/Default/icudtl.dat ${WOLVIC_REPOSITORY}/app/src/chromium/assets/
+cp out/Default/wolvic.pak ${WOLVIC_REPOSITORY}/app/src/chromium/assets/
 ```

+> **Note**: you have to add the `_64` suffix to the first resource file.

 ## Build Wolvic

 Follow the steps in the [README](README.md) to build Wolvic skipping everything related to Gecko.
 You'd only need to tweak a few things.

-_Set `local.properties`:_
+1. Set the `chromium_aar` variable in `local.properties`:

 ```
-chromium_aar = ${WHERE_PREBUILT_AARS_ARE}
+chromium_aar=WHERE_PREBUILT_AARS_ARE
 ```

-_Choose build variant:_
+2. Sync the Wolvic project with Gradle files

+2. Choose build variant:

-After adding `chromium_aar` in user.properties and syncing gradle, you can see various build variants with Chromium suffix.
+After adding `chromium_aar` in `local.properties` and syncing gradle, you will see new build variants with the "Chromium" suffix.
 Please choose one among them.

 **...
 Build and Run!
 Enjoy!**